European Mediscience Awards

 - Gates Foundation

-- Jayasree K. Iyer/Access to Medicines Foundation
+- Jayasree K. Iyer/Access to Medicine Foundation

-- Novo Holdings
+- Novo Holdings A/S

 - Rafaèle Tordjman/Jeito Capital